-House Bill No. 502, introduced by Representative Butler, aims to amend existing laws regarding the compensation, evaluation, duties, and removal of registrars of voters in Louisiana.
-The bill expands the grounds for removal by the State Board of Election Supervisors to include incompetence, consistent under-performance, abuse of leave policies, violation of substance abuse policies, and a finding of "unsuccessful" on merit evaluations for two consecutive years.
-It also establishes a process for hearings on allegations raised by the commissioner of elections, ensuring that such hearings occur within 30 days of receiving the allegations.
-Additionally, the bill introduces a firing freeze during the pendency of removal proceedings.
+House Bill No. 502, introduced by Representative Butler, aims to amend and reenact several provisions related to the compensation, evaluation, duties, and removal of registrars of voters in Louisiana.
+The bill expands the grounds for removal of registrars by the State Board of Election Supervisors to include incompetence, consistent under-performance, abuse of leave policies, violation of substance abuse policies, and a finding of "unsuccessful" on merit evaluations for two consecutive years.
+It also establishes a process for hearings on allegations raised by the commissioner of elections and imposes a firing freeze during removal proceedings.

 Statutes affected: